 Liverpool's fantastic front three all started the game, with Milner, Henderson and Wijnaldum making up the midfield ahead of the likes of Lallana and Can.
 Virgil Van Dijk, Liverpool's record signing at the time, partnered Lovren in central defence as two exciting full backs in Robertson and Alexander-Arnold kept out the likes of Moreno and Clyne.

-Two Big Blows
+Early Injuries: Two Big Blows

 The early exchanges between the two sides seemed to indicate a traditional high press from Liverpool against the slower passing build up of Madrid, with Mane and Salah in particular providing plenty of energy down the flanks.
 However, that game plan would come crashing down around Klopp once Salah fell to the floor on the 25th minute.